-3. Connect your battery pack (if RTR) and/or turn the ESCs power switch on (if included).
+3. Connect your battery pack and turn the power switch on.

 4. Move the steering control on the transmitter to the right and left.
 Do the wheels move in the correct direction?
 If not, you must reverse the steering servo direction on your transmitter (see radio manual.)